bcgov/agri-nmp/RenewCert.md

 - Click into the `certbot` config map
   - The format of copied string from certbot should be the same as the value of the existing string - e.g same two parts, same length
 - Click Actions -> Edit
+- As a precaution - copy and paste the current key and value into a text editor in case you need to restore them.
 - Set the Key to the first part of the copied string (up to the ".")
 - Set the Value to the entire string
 - Click Save